top of page

 Refill Pucks for Your Bowl?
 Yes Please!

 At Searl Soap Company, I have a continual goal of becoming as zero waste as possible in both my production and packaging.
 One of the ways I do this is by offering refill dish soap pucks.
 Hold onto your empty bowl and simply buy a refill puck!
-The pucks are a perfect fit for your bowl and, because of the square shape, they won't spin when you're rubbing your cloth on them.
-You'll also find after you use your refill puck a handful of times, it will begin to attach to the bowl as it dries.

 How to Extend the Life of Your Dish Soap